 A check should be requested for the correct employment purpose.
 Results should not automatically be reused for unrelated positions or purposes without considering the applicable requirements.

-Australian Federal Police Check
+AFP Police Check

 It should not automatically be substituted for a Nationally Coordinated Criminal History Check.
 The candidate should obtain the check type and purpose required by the requesting employer, regulator or government authority.